Hit enter after type your search item

 The output:

-A program to tell if certain characters exist in a string?
+A program to answer if certain characters exist in a string?

 See the output of the tried strings:

-What if given index is greater than the length of string?
+What if the given index is greater than the length of the string?

 As mentioned earlier, if you provide a negative number or greater than the string length then an error occurs: